lmorg/murex/gen/includes/expr-operators-tokens.inc.md

 ### Terminators

-"LF" refers to the life feed character, which is a new line.
+"LF" refers to the line feed character, which is a new line.

 | Token    | Name              | Operation                                 |
 |----------|-------------------|-------------------------------------------|